mipimentel/cv-benchmarks/README.md

 I used a coin segmentation example from OpenCV (the watershed example) and employed LLMs to generate the code.
 The code may not be fully optimized but serves as a "quick and dirty" benchmark to answer whether Python's perceived "slowness" is truly a bottleneck for computer vision tasks.

+Later was added a C++ implementation of the same code for sanity checks, since the go did not work as expected.

 ## Benchmark Overview

-In this benchmark, I conducted benchmarks in Go and Python to compare the performance of image segmentation algorithms for detecting and counting coins.
+In this benchmark, I conducted benchmarks in Go, Python and C++ to compare the performance of image segmentation algorithms for detecting and counting coins.
 The benchmarks were run using OpenCV in both languages to ensure consistent functionality.

 ### Test Environment